 The 800-step hike uphill isn’t an easy one, but the Monastery is larger than the Treasury and features another stunning perspective.
 On the way, you’ll pass locals selling their wares, as well as an array of gorgeous scenes along the way.

 The long-awaited Petra Museum opened in 2019.
 The exhibition space showcases ancient artifacts as well as an in-depth look at the history of Petra.
 Visit this museum before you begin to explore the sights and tombs, as you’ll learn about the heritage.

 Other Areas of Petra

-You’ll also want to explore the different places of interest in Petra including the Outer Siq, Byzantine Church, Roman theater, Royal Tombs, Tombs of Wadi Farasa, and the High Place of Sacrifice.
+You’ll also want to explore the different places of interest in Petra, including the Outer Siq, Byzantine Church, Roman theater, Royal Tombs, Tombs of Wadi Farasa, and the High Place of Sacrifice.
 Aaron’s Tomb –– the tomb where the brother of Moses is buried –– appeals to the ultra-adventurous.
-A Jordan guided tour best leads the 6-hour hike where you’ll see sweeping views of Jordan, Egypt, Saudi Arabia, and Israel.
+A Jordan-guided tour best leads to the 6-hour hike, where you’ll see sweeping views of Jordan, Egypt, Saudi Arabia, and Israel.